Duo-Keyboard-Koalition/Syntaxtual/plugin/README.md

-# dkk-coding-agent README
+# sample-date-inserter README

-This is the README for your extension "dkk-coding-agent".
+This is the README for your extension "sample-date-inserter".
 After writing up a brief description, we recommend including the following sections.

 ## Features